 We’re always eager to hear good ideas about stories for the newsletter.
 Please review the below information and use these as guidelines before pitching a story, interview, or meeting.
 If you do, we guarantee a response.
+Oh, also please join our maillist to the right.
 Thanks!

 Ideally, every Softletter story should offer a valuable benefit or important insight to the reader.
 Softletter is primarily a business newsletter, not a technology or news publication.
 That means we try to offer solutions to industry-wide business problems of marketing, product development, corporate management, business modeling, pricing, and turnarounds.
 We particularly like to interview people with fresh insight and views of the software business.

 In particular, we pay attention to leading edge topics, such as new platforms, business transformations and transition, new channel approaches and new business models.
 We assume our readers are well grounded in traditional marketing and development skills, but look to Softletter to hear first about how their industry might be changing.
 For instance, Softletter was several years ahead of the rest of the pundits in spotting the massive impact SaaS was going to have on how software is sold.
 Today, we’re documenting a new major movement as the industry begins to move towards the development of portable software workspaces that exist independently of any device.
 And we’re also very interested in how new companies are monetizing their mobile applications and networks.

 We’re also intensely interested in numbers.
 We produce a steady stream of hard statistical information, often in new areas where no one has compiled any research before.
 And just about every story we write includes some discussion of measurable results, costs, time, prices, and the like.
 We know this data is important to our readers, and we expect the people we interview to be willing to share at least some of their key numbers.
 (If you can’t or won’t, please don’t contact us.)